Chevy Traverse years to avoid — most common problems

 The model year to avoid in this class would be the 2018 version which brought in the redefined era and saw an uptick in complaints.
 Owners of the 2018 model complained of shudders and vibrations, loss of power, and a ‘shift to park’ message popping up in the instrument cluster.
 Other models in this category may have issues, but they are not enough to put them on the avoid list.

 The first generation of Chevy Traverse came with too many troubles, but Chevy got their acts together after the 2012 model.
-These model years have the least complaints with the exception of the 2015 and 2018 model years, which saw an uptick in drawbacks.
-In fact, the 2017 model had little to no complaints, according to NHTSA.
+These model years have the least complaints except the 2018 model, so we’ll take a look at a few of the best-rated Traverse model years.

 Yes, the Chevy Traverse is absolutely worth buying, as long as you avoid those with the most problems, especially those in the first generation, and look out for models in the best category or, at least, stick to the newer generation.